nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 A service is registered in SMP by completing the steps below:

 - Log in to the SMP UI using a user with the `ADMIN` role to the resource (service group).
-  - If you followed the instructions in the previous sections, this is the SYSTEM_ADMIN user
+  - If you followed the instructions in the previous sections, this is the `SYSTEM_ADMIN` user
-- Open the *Administration / Edit resources* section.
+- Open the "Administration / Edit resources" section.
-- Select the resource with identifier *c4*
+- Select the resource with identifier `c4`.
-- Open Subresources tab
+- Open "Subresources" tab.
-- Click *Create* button
+- Click "Create" button.
 - Provide the following information:
   - Subresource (Document) identifier scheme (*optional*).
   - Subresource (Document) identifier.
-  - Click *Save*
+  - Click "Save".
-- Select the created subresource, click *Edit*
+- Select the created subresource, click "Edit".
-- Click the "Document wizard" button and an *Service Metada Wizard* diaglog appears.
+- Click the "Document wizard" button and an "Service Metada Wizard" diaglog appears.
 - Provide the following information:
-  - Process identifier
+  - Process identifier.
-  - Process scheme
+  - Process scheme.
   - Transport profile.
     - The default is `bdxr-transport-ebms3-as4-v1p0`.
   - Access point URL.
     - The URL of the Access Point (`C3`) where the AS4 requests are sent, e.g., `https://<HOST>:8443/services/msh`.
-  - Upload certificate (required)
+  - Upload certificate (required).
     - Certificate for encrypting messages.
 Note that this is the content encryption certificate of Access Point (`C3`), not the certificate of the final recipient.
   - Service description.
   - Technical Contact URL.
-  - Click the "OK" button to close the *Service Metada Wizard* dialog.
+  - Click the "OK" button to close the "Service Metada Wizard" dialog.
 - Click the "Save" button to save the changes.

-After saving, it's possible to review the new `ServiceMetadata` record by clicking the subresource "Open URL" link in the *Search/Reesources* section.
+After saving, it's possible to review the new `ServiceMetadata` record by clicking the subresource "Open URL" link in the "Search/Resources" section.
 The record should look like this:

 ```xml
 <SignedServiceMetadata>